Jesurun Rak-Sakyi: International career

-Though Rak-Sakyi is also eligible to represent Ghana through his parents, he accepted a call-up to the England Under 20 squad in September 2021 to replace an injured Anthony Gordon.
-On 6 September 2021, he made a goalscoring debut during a 6–1 victory over the Romania Under 20s at St. George's Park.
+Though Rak-Sakyi is also eligible to represent Ghana through his parents, he accepted a call-up to the England U20s squad in September 2021 to replace an injured Anthony Gordon.
+On 6 September 2021, he made a goalscoring debut during a 6–1 victory over the Romania U20s at St. George's Park.

-On 13 November 2024, Rak-Sakyi was called up to the England Under 21 squad for the first time and made his debut two days later during a goalless draw with Spain in La Línea de la Concepción.
+On 13 November 2024, Rak-Sakyi was called up to the England U21s squad for the first time and made his debut two days later during a goalless draw with Spain in La Línea de la Concepción.

+Rak-Sakyi has received his first senior international call-up to Ghana for a friendly against Mexico.

 Personal life

-Rak-Sakyi's younger brother, Samuel, is currently a member of the development squad at Chelsea.
+Rak-Sakyi's younger brother, Samuel is also a professional footballer.